HewlettPackard/hpe-grafana-clusterview-panel/README.md

 1. `(x\d+)` - identifier: x1000
 1. `x\d+(c\d)` - identifier: c0
 1. `x\d+c\d(s\d)` - identifier: s0
+1. `x\d+c\ds\d(b\d)` - identifier: b0
+1. `x\d+c\ds\db\d(n\d)` - identifier: n0

 #### Possible Values
-a set of possible instances that can exist for this layer can be specified here.
+A set of possible instances that can exist for this layer can be specified here.
 A null-value placeholder will be shown for any values listed that are not present in the query.
 This can create a consistent output when query data is missing.
-It is also used to specificy an order to the values, which are otherwise displayed in the order of data in the query.
+It is also used to specify an order to the values, which are otherwise displayed in the order of data in the query.

 #### Draw border and Show Label
 Show labels or (partial) borders around data.